What is Z-DAG?

 How is it useful?

-Syscoin’s implementation is particularly useful for microtransactions with tokens such as buying groceries with Binance USD, Tether, Lode's AGX or AUX, or simple value transfer of any token (this includes ERC-20s that use our bridge that is permissionless and trust-minimized).
+Syscoin’s implementation is particularly useful for microtransactions with tokens such as buying groceries with Binance USD (BUSD), USD Coin (USDC), or simple value transfer of any token (this includes ERC-20s that use our bridge that is permissionless and trust-minimized).
 Z-DAG Protocol is utilized exclusively by the Syscoin token layer; all projects that tokenize on Syscoin benefit from this.
+Token issuers utilizing Z-DAG can also optionally enable their token with Syscoin's pre-compliance technology sometimes called Notary API which is embedded in the Syscoin Protocol of the native chain.
+This gives issuers the ability to opt-in to establishing their own permission layer to ensure transactions of their token fulfill their business rules or regulatory requirements like KYC or AML prior to being approved by the issuer's subsequent signature.
+You learn more about Syscoin's compliance tools for simple value transfer here, then learn how to implement it.

 Z-DAG allows merchants or application developers to define their ideal speed/security trade-off particular to their use case, for example depending on the value involved.
 A merchant receiving payment for coffee might choose to wait only a few seconds before considering the payment sufficiently safe against double-spends, and redeemable.
 A cart full of groceries?
 Maybe 5 to 10 seconds.
 On the other hand, a nation-state settling a cross-border trade debt might wait for what they consider a sufficient number of confirmations (2.5 minute block target) on Syscoin's bitcoin-core-compliant and merge-mined blockchain.